 Best for Cocktails: Fortessa Jupiter Iced Beverage Glasses

-What We Like: Durable, variety of colors available, attractive
+What We Love: Durable, variety of colors available, attractive

-What We Don't Like: Visible seam on side
+What We Don't Love: Visible seam on side

 For all those cocktail-enthusiasts out there, the Fortessa Jupiter line is the glass to serve your next home-brewed Negroni in.
 The beaded exterior brings visions of vintage Parisian flea markets and dark European cafes.
 The 10-ounce glasses easily accommodate everything from Old Fashioneds to more tropical libations, and they come in a variety of colors to match any decor.

 I purchased the smoke color, and it matches my great-grandmother’s Depression-era dinnerware as well as my modern West Elm pieces.
 And the thick tempered glass is extremely durable.
 They are dishwasher-safe, which makes easy cleanup after a dinner party.
 The set includes six glasses, and imbibers will appreciate the rounded lip that makes sipping a breeze.

 Pieces in Set: 6 | Size: 10 ounces, 13 ounces | Dishwasher Safe: Yes

 Best for Kids: US Acrylic Classic Clear Glasses, Set of 6

 What We Love: Versatile, stackable, thick base aids stability

 If you have children at home, plastic is often the go-to choice for drinking glasses.
 The US Acrylic Classic is a stylish option that offers all of the advantages of plastic but has the look of real glass.
 The sides are thin but durable and have no visible seams.
 The tall, narrow shape makes them easily stackable, and the thick base adds sturdiness to the construction.